ECE 757 Fall 2009 Homework 1 // Due in Lecture Wed Feb 18, 2009

 Once you have completed parallelizing your code, record the speedup total execution

-time ranging from 2-32 processors for the parallel code over the serial
+time ranging from 2, 3, and 4 processors for the parallel code over the serial

 version.